Your Questions. Our Answers.

 Why choose to be audited by CVC?

-CVC has brought audits into the twenty-first century by implementing the industry’s only three-tiered system to ensure audit accuracy.
+CVC brought audits into the twenty-first century by implementing the industry’s only three-tiered system to ensure audit accuracy.
 CVC’s processes allow for a more efficient audit, giving publishers faster turn-around time with less expense.
-The most respected publishing associations and industry groups count on CVC.
+The most respected publishing associations and industry groups count on CVC as their preferred audit company.

 What records are necessary for an audit?